 B.A., Economics and Business, Westmont College (2001)

-Dr. Lucy Popova is an assistant professor of Health Promotion and Behavior and a Second Century Initiative (2CI) scholar in the Tobacco Center of Regulatory Science at the School of Public Health at Georgia State University.
+Dr. Lucy Popova is an Assistant Professor in Health Policy & Behavioral Sciences and a Second Century Initiative (2CI) scholar in the School of Public Health at Georgia State University.

 Prior to joining the faculty at Georgia State in 2016, Dr. Popova was a postdoctoral research fellow at the University of California, San Francisco’s Center for Tobacco Control Research and Education.